 If you want an introduction to the Disney way of doing things, you can’t ask for a better source.

-Certainly SaaS focused, but a great read for entrepreneurs of all types.
+It’s certainly SaaS focused, but it’s a great read for entrepreneurs of all types.

-It's a must to get these in tandem.
+It’s a must to get these two books in tandem.
 Luckily, they come packaged in a single book.

 Claude C. Hopkins is the legendary advertiser who is credited for — get this — popularizing toothbrushing.

 Hopkins’ work may have been written in the early 1900s, but there isn’t a word of it that can’t be applied to marketing today.